 Moving between tax jurisdictions may mean significant changes to how your income is taxed.
 The timing and method of receiving income may need to be adjusted to suit your new status as a UK tax resident.
 For example, this could involve adjusting the proportion of income from your company that you receive as employment income versus as a dividend, or accelerating the receipt of income where you have control over the timing of any receipts.

-Rebasing assets
+Rebasing Assets

 You will become liable to capital gains tax on assets you dispose of at a gain once you are UK tax resident (subject to any remittance basis election or, potentially from 6 April 2025, Foreign Income and Gains (FIG) regime claims of persons who have been non-UK resident for 10 years or more).